 In December 2014, Connie celebrated her 68th birthday in Nanchang.
 She then continued teaching through the spring 2015 semester before finally moving back to the West Coast.
 Though she hated leaving her adopted sons and daughters in Asia, she loved being with her American family, including her two sons and seven grandchildren.

->

-> “Even with the cancer, my dear mother has more energy than most people that I know,” her son Aaron said.
-“She is, and has always been, an unstoppable force in the field of encouragement for others.”
+“Even with the cancer, my dear mother has more energy than most people that I know,” her son Aaron said.
+“She is, and always has been, an unstoppable force in the field of encouragement for others.”
 (Tweet that!)

->

-> On May 11, five months after Connie celebrated her 70th birthday, the Lord took her home.
+On May 11, five months after Connie celebrated her 70th birthday, the Lord took her home.
 Though we miss her dearly, she’s finally at rest, free from pain, and with her heavenly Husband.
-I imagine her laughter is lighting up heaven, and I look forward to the day she’ll embrace me once more.
+I imagine her laughter is lighting up Heaven, and I look forward to the day she’ll embrace me once more.

->

-> Her Enduring Legacy
+Her Enduring Legacy

 Connie’s students have won hundreds of contests and went on to earn PhDs, land lucrative jobs, and start successful companies.
 But the effect she’s had on our personal and spiritual lives is even more profound.

 Eight years after Connie started praying for my future husband, she spoke at our wedding rehearsal.
 The love she shared continues to inspire me to love people to their full potential.
 (Tweet that!)

 That love has also inspired TV, radio, and magazine interviews as well as a short story set in 2035.